bmdeeal/quig/readme.txt

 	There is currently an inexplicable stutter when playing a song that has been stopped, whether by stopsong or by playing a different song, which may lead to a redesign of how sound works in quig, since it wraps SDL_Mixer somewhat thinly.
 	example: playsong(2) --play the song with id 2

-* loopsong(id) [could possibly be changed, reasonably tested] Nearly identical to playsong, but loops.
+* loopsong(id) [very likely to be changed!, reasonably tested] Nearly identical to playsong, but loops.
 	example: loopsong(0) --play the song with id 0, looping

-* stopsong() [could possibly be changed, well tested] Stops any playing song.
+* stopsong() [very likely to be changed!, well tested] Stops any playing song.

-* readfile() [very likely to change, very little testing, be warned!]
+* readfile() [very likely to be changed!, very little testing, be warned!]
 	Load save data for the game into a table of strings.
 Each table entry is one line.
 	The save data is currently the full name of the game file with .quigsav at the end.
 For example, for a game named 'my-game.quig', the saved data will be in 'my-game.quig.quigsav'.
 This is very likely to change in later releases to 'my-game.quigsav'.
 	example: savedata=readfile() --read the game's save data into a table named savedata

-* writefile(data) [very likely to change, very little testing] Write save data for the game.
+* writefile(data) [very likely to be changed!, very little testing] Write save data for the game.
 Pass a table of strings to it, and each string will be saved to its own line in the file.
 	Again, the save data is currently the full name of the game file with .quigsav at the end.
 	example: writefile(savedata) --write the table of strings named savedata into the game's save data.

-There are also some other commands that will be documented in a later revision of this manual:
+Other commands are:
-* playsound, loopsound, stopsound which deal in sound effects.
-Their APIs are currently very, very subject to change.
+* playsound, loopsound, stopsound which deal in sound effects, and are also subject to change.

+reserved commands/names:
+These commands don't exist yet, but may be used at some point, so make sure your own functions aren't named the same!

+* rectcol()
+	rectangle-rectangle collision
+* scrolltext()
+	scrolling text
+* audio()
+	generate audio with an internal synthesizer
+* keymulti()
+	get input from more than the first controller (up to 4)
+* half_width
+	just view_width/2
+* half_height
+	just view_height/2
+* getms()
+	get how long it took for the last frame to run, in milliseconds (under normal circumstances would report around 16.67)

+In addition, quig.* is entirely reserved (eg, quig.spr()).

 ===
 Constants reference: